fbielejec/fbielejec.github.io/_posts/2020-04-25-razer-core-egpu-linux.md

 EndSection
 ```

-If you're interested in the AllowExternalGpu flag you can read about it in the driver [documentation](https://download.nvidia.com/XFree86/Linux-x86_64/435.21/README/xconfigoptions.html#AllowExternalGpus).
+If you're interested in what the *AllowExternalGpu* flag does you can read about it in the [drivers documentation](https://download.nvidia.com/XFree86/Linux-x86_64/435.21/README/xconfigoptions.html#AllowExternalGpus).

 # <a name="enjoy"/> Enjoy!